rh-ecosystem-edge/accelerator_templates/kmm/build_module.md

-# I dont want to worry about maintaining many driver containers
+# I don't want to worry about maintaining many driver containers

 ## Problem

-Pre-built driver containers require maintaining many different images covering every possible kernel version it may be deployed on, is there a better way?
+Prebuilt driver containers require maintaining many different images covering every possible kernel version it may be deployed on, is there a better way?

 ## Solution

-The kernelMappings.build section of the Module resource takes the name of a `ConfigMap` resource that contains the Dockerfile required to create the driver container.
+The `kernelMappings.build` section of the Module resource takes the name of a `ConfigMap` resource that contains the Dockerfile required to create the driver container.
 So our example ptemplate_char_dev.ko loader would look like:

 ([see full file](build_module.yaml))